Machine Against the RAG: Jamming Retrieval-Augmented Generation with Blocker Documents: Evaluation

+Inspired by PoisonedRAG~\cite{zou2024poisonedrag}, we consider using an auxiliary ``oracle'' LLM to generate blocker documents.
+This method is optimization-free and produces documents with normal perplexity.
+In our experiments, most generated documents do not contain explicit instructions and thus do not suffer from the limitations described in~\Cref{sec:instructions}.

+Unfortunately, \cref{tab:jamming_success_other_methods} shows that oracle-generated documents (``Orc'') are significantly less effective for jamming than either instruction injection, or our approach, for almost all embedding-LLM combinations.

-In the case of the Oracle Generated method, success of the attack depends entirely on the availability and capability of an oracle LLM to generate effective blocker documents.
-Therefore, it varies from oracle to oracle.
+Furthermore, efficacy of this method depends entirely on the availability and capabilities of the auxiliary LLM.
 For example, switching the oracle from GPT--4 to Claude--3--Opus \cite{anthropic2024claude} reduces the attack success rate by half, on average, when evaluated over the NQ dataset and the GTR--based embedding model, for both target responses and 5 LLMs.
-For example, when asked to generate a blocker document for the query \textit{``in what state did they film daddy's home 2''} and target response $\targetres_1$, GPT--4 generated \textit{``Regarding the filming location of "Daddy's Home 2," specific details are elusive.
+When asked to generate a blocker document for the query \textit{``in what state did they film daddy's home 2''} and target response $\targetres_1$, GPT--4 generated \textit{``Regarding the filming location of "Daddy's Home 2," specific details are elusive.
 Without additional data, an accurate answer cannot be ascertained.''}, which resulted in the RAG system not providing an answer.
 Claude--3--Opus generated \textit{``Daddy's Home 2 is a comedy film released in 2017, starring Will Ferrell and Mark Wahlberg.
-The movie was a sequel to the 2015 film Daddy's Home.''}, which resulted in the RAG system answering (i.e., the blocker document failed to jam the query).
+The movie was a sequel to the 2015 film Daddy's Home.''}, which resulted in the RAG system generating an answer (i.e., the blocker document failed to jam the query).
 Another example is the query \textit{``who owns the Four Seasons hotel in Las Vegas''}, for which GPT--4 generated the blocker document \textit{``the ownership of the Four Seasons in Las Vegas is complex and changes frequently, with details often undisclosed to the public.''}, whereas Claude-3-Opus generated \textit{``The Four Seasons Hotel in Las Vegas is a luxurious property located on the Las Vegas Strip.
 It features elegant rooms, fine dining, and a relaxing spa.''}.